-Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including: cracks not caused by negligence, impact, or collision) for a period of three (3) years or three (300) hours (whichever occurs first), after the first date of delivery to the original user or purchaser.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including: cracks not caused by negligence, impact, or collision) for a period of three (3) years or three hundred (300) hours (whichever occurs first), after the first date of delivery to the original user or purchaser.
 See owner's manual for owner's gel coat maintenance responsibilities.

-Transferable Base Limited and Gel Coat Limited Warranties:
+Transferable Limited Boat, Gel Coat, and Structural Limited Warranties:

-The remaining portion of the Base Limited and Gel Coat Limited Warranties may be transferred, for a fee, to the second (2nd) purchaser within a period of five (5) years or one thousand (1000) hours (whichever occurs first) for the Base Limited Warranty or within three (3) years or three hundred (300) hours (whichever occurs first) for the Gel Coat Limited Warranty, each after the first date of delivery of the boat to the original user or purchaser, within thirty (30) days after the second purchaser's purchase of the boat pursuant to terms and conditions established by Nautique from time to time, including those listed in Nautique's Request for Transfer of Warranty application.
+The remaining portion of the Limited Boat, Gel Coat, and Structural Limited Warranties may be transferred, for a fee, to the second (2nd) purchaser as follows: (1) within a period of five (5) years or one thousand (1000) hours (whichever occurs first) for the Limited Boat Warranty; (2) within three (3) years or three hundred (300) hours (whichever occurs first) for the Gel Coat Limited Warranty; and (3) within a period of five (5) years or five hundred (500) hours (whichever comes first) for the 10 Year Limited Structural Warranty, in each case after the first date of delivery of the boat to the original user or purchaser.
+All such transfers must be completed within thirty (30) days after the second purchaser's purchase of the boat pursuant to terms and conditions established by Nautique from time to time, including those listed in Nautique's Request for Transfer of Warranty application.